Oghma-Infinium/Twisted-Skyrim/GAMEPLAY GUIDE.md

 Potions have been signficantly buffed due to the damage and health changes by SkyValor, and I highly recommend staying stocked up.

+[Dragon War](https://www.nexusmods.com/skyrimspecialedition/mods/51310) completely overhauls dragon behaviors and resistances.
+The dragon fights are much more unpredictable and difficult.
+Reading through this is basically required as without knowing resistances, you're in for a very long fight.

 <Details>

 <summary>AI</summary>